kevinlimantoro123/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index `List<AddressBookStateNode>.size() - 1`, pointing to the latest address book state node, then there are no undone address book states to restore.
+**Note:** If the `currentStatePointer` is at index `addressBookStateHistory.size() - 1`, pointing to the latest address book state node, then there are no undone address book states to restore.
 When this happens, the `AddressBookStateManager#redo` method will throw a `CannotRedoException`, informing the model that there are no more changes to undo.

 </box>

 Step 5.
 The user then decides to execute the command `list`.
 Commands that do not modify the address book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undoAddressBook()` or `Model#redoAddressBook()`.
-Thus, the `List<AddressBookStateNode>` remains unchanged.
+Thus, the `addressBookStateHistory` remains unchanged.

 <puml src="diagrams/UndoRedoState4.puml" alt="UndoRedoState4" />

 Step 6.
 The user executes `clear`, which calls `Model#commitAddressBook()`.
-Since the `currentStatePointer` is not pointing at the end of the `List<AddressBookStateNode>`, all address book states after the `currentStatePointer` will be purged.
+Since the `currentStatePointer` is not pointing at the end of the `addressBookStateHistory`, all address book states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command, and continuing to store this state will result in a tree structure, which is both hard to implement and hard to navigate.
 This is the behavior that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />

 The following activity diagram summarizes what happens when a user executes a new command:

 <puml src="diagrams/CommitActivityDiagram.puml" width="250" />

+#### Design considerations:

+**Aspect: How undo & redo executes:**

+* **Alternative 1 (current choice):** Saves the entire address book.
+    * Pros: Easy to implement.
+    * Cons: May have performance issues in terms of memory usage.

+* **Alternative 2:** Individual command knows how to undo/redo by itself.
+    * Pros: Will use less memory (e.g. for `delete`, just save the contact being deleted).
+    * Cons: We must ensure that the implementation of each individual command are correct.

 ### Note Feature
 This feature allows the user to add a note to an existing contact.
 When a user is first created, it has an empty string as the value of its note field.
 Users